Medical marijuana laws in the United States

 - How will THC and CBD affect me?

 - Edibles dosing guidelines

-Budtenders are there to take your questions, but when shops are bustling, you may feel pressured to get through your questions quickly.
+Budtenders can take your questions and provide advice, but when shops are bustling, you may feel pressured to get through your questions quickly.
 Get to know the very basics and you’ll have a better chance of a positive experience and effective symptom relief.

 You can also run a quick Leafly search of your condition to learn more about what strains and cannabinoids are best suited for your symptoms.